Room: 57 Louis Pasteur St., Room 362

 Work E-mail: Marina.Pavlovic@uOttawa.ca

-Office hours: Please book an appointment via meetme.so/marinapavlovic
+Office hours: Please click here to book an appointment.

 Professor Pavlović is a member of the Centre for Law, Technology and Society and is the coordinator of the Law & Technology and the Dispute Resolution and Professionalism options.
 She holds a law degree from the Faculty of Law at the University of Belgrade (Serbia), an LL.M with concentration in Law & Technology from the University of Ottawa, and is called to the Ontario bar.

-Her research expertise is in consumer rights in the contemporary cross-border digital economy and technology policy and regulation.
-She was a co-counsel for the Canadian Internet Policy and Public Interest Clinic as an intervener before the Supreme Court of Canada in Douez v Facebook and Haaretz v Goldhar and appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
-She also appeared before both the House and Senate Committees on Air passenger rights.
+Her research expertise is in consumer rights in the contemporary cross-border digital society and technology policy and regulation.
+She was the lead counsel for the Canadian Internet Policy and Public Interest Clinic, as an intervener before the Supreme Court of Canada, in Uber v Heller and Wellman v Telus, and was a co-counsel in Douez v Facebook and Haaretz.com v Goldhar.
+She appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
+She also appeared before both the House and Senate Committees, as well as the Canadian Transportation Agency, on Air passenger rights.